ejams1/starfield-modding-guide/README.md

   - If the mod ONLY contains loose files like `textures`, you can disable the mod in your load order
   - If the mod _also_ contains an `.esm`, then reinstall the mod and add `- Packed` to it which will create a copy of the mod; in this copy, delete the loose files so that only the `.esm` remains, and enable this mod and disable the original.
 This ensures the `.esm` still loads but prevents the loose files from loading even after we have already packed them
   - The second strategy can be used if the mod contains loose files too as it makes it easier to update the mods
-- To ensure a packed BA2 is loaded, add it to the `sResourceIndexFileList` in `Documents/My Games/Starfield/StarfieldCustom.ini`
+- To ensure a packed BA2 is loaded, add it to the `sResourceIndexFileList` in `Documents/My Games/Starfield/StarfieldCustom.ini`[^2][^3]
-> [!NOTE]
+- To find _all_ loose files, run `Explorer++` and look at the virtual game directory, then in the `Data` folder - all loose asset folders should be visible here

-> There are other resource file lists in the `[Archive]` section in the ini, and depending on the overrides, you may need to add your packed BA2 to other sections.
+[^2]: There are other resource file lists in the `[Archive]` section in the ini, and depending on the overrides, you may need to add your packed BA2 to other sections.
 Needs further investigation.

-> [!NOTE]
-> I don't know why, but the Starfield ini files in my MO2 directory were not being loaded, and it was instead loading from my Documents folder still.
+[^3]: I don't know why, but the Starfield ini files in my MO2 directory were not being loaded, and it was instead loading from my Documents folder still.
 This may be a config error so needs double-checking.
 If in doubt, place your ini's in both.

-- To find _all_ loose files, run `Explorer++` and look at the virtual game directory, then in the `Data` folder - all loose asset folders should be visible here

 ### Repacking Vanilla Archives